01The Basics of the Tool

 During a downtrend, selling or shorting opportunities may occur when a short-term uptrend meets the overall descending trendline.
 Click for larger image.

 Once drawn, trendlines often need to be adjusted.
-Price doesn't usually move in a uniform fashion, and since trendlines account for both time and price (they move along the price and time axis) any acceleration of deceleration of the trend will require the trendline to be adjusted.
+Price doesn't usually move in a uniform fashion, and since trendlines account for both time and price, they move along the price and time axis, any acceleration or deceleration of the trend requires adjustments to the trendline.

-During an uptrend the price makes higher highs and higher lows (see Impulsive and Corrective Waves).
-As long as that is occurring, if the price moves below a trendline it doesn't necessarily mean the trend is over, the line may just need to be adjusted.
+During an uptrend, the price makes higher highs and higher lows.
+As long as that keeps occurring, if the price moves below the trendline it doesn't necessarily mean the trend has ended, the line may just need to be adjusted.

-During a downtrend the price makes lower lows and lower highs.
-As long as that is occurring, if the price moves above the descending trendline it doesn't necessarily mean the trend is over, the trendline may just need to be adjusted.
+During a downtrend, the price makes lower lows and lower highs.
+As long as that happens, if the price moves above the descending trendline it doesn't necessarily mean the trend has ended, the trendline may just need to be adjusted.
 Click for larger image.

-When it come to trading, trendlines are a helpful guide.
-They alert you to potential trade areas, such as in figure 2, when the short-term trend meets the longer-term trend.
-Though, as the section above discussed, trendlines often need adjusting, making a trendline imprecise for using as a trade signal.
-Also consider that a trendline drawn at a slightly different angle can make a big difference on what price that trendline intersects with.
+Trendlines do often need adjusting, making a trendline imprecise for use as a trade signal.
+Also, consider that a trendline drawn at a slightly different angle can make a big difference on what price that trendline intersects with.

-Therefore, use trendlines as a guide, but use a more precise criteria for entering a trade, such as move back in the trending direction (see Day Trading Trending Strategy), an engulfing pattern, or an indicator which adjusts more precisely (and quickly) to changes in volatility.
+Therefore, while you can use trendlines as a guide, use more precise criteria for entering a trade, such as a move back in the trending direction, an engulfing pattern, or an indicator which adjusts more precisely and quickly to changes in volatility.

-If trendlines are just a guide, then we don't need to concern ourselves with drawing trendlines along exact highs or lows.
+If you use trendlines as just a guide, then you don't need to concern yourself with drawing trendlines along exact highs or lows.
 Draw "trendlines of best fit."
-The best fit trendlines still provide us with a visual trend and alert us to potential trade areas (see How to Spot Trading Opportunities).
+The best fit trendlines still provide you with a visual trend and alert you to potential trade areas.

 In some cases drawing trendlines along extreme highs and lows works, but when it doesn't, draw trendlines of best fit.
-Since the trendline isn't being used as a trade signal, it still provides you with relevant information about the trend, without the need to constantly readjust it (although some adjustment may still be required).
+Since the trendline isn't being used as a trade signal, it still provides you with relevant information about the trend, without the need to constantly readjust it.
 Click for larger image.

 How to Effectively Use Trendlines in Your Trading

-Trendlines are an excellent tool, if used effectively.
-Used improperly though, they become ineffective, resulting in a belief a reversal is underway when it is isn't, or that a trend is still strong when price action suggests it isn't.
-Here are some things you need to know about effectively using trendlines in your trading.
+Used improperly though, they become ineffective, resulting in a belief that prices have made a reversal when they really haven't, or that a trend has strength when price action suggests it doesn't.